-Found in Mom’s Basement posted this vintage toilet paper ad that plays on the stereotype that Scots were cheap:
+A website called Found in Mom’s Basement posted this vintage toilet paper ad that plays on the stereotype that Scottish people are cheap.
+From the post:

 The post has links to other examples, such as the Studebaker Scotsman, a low-cost, minimal-options car:

-For a current example, we have McFrugal, a hardware site:
+For a more recent example, we have McFrugal, a hardware site (now down):

-According to the 3M website, the tape was called that because it originally had adhesive only on the edges of the tape.
-Auto painters told a 3M salesman to go back to his “Scotch bosses” (presumably too cheap to put adhesive all over the tape) and make it stickier.
+it originally had adhesive only on the edges of the tape.
+[An early user] told a 3M salesman to go back to his “Scotch bosses” (presumably too cheap to put adhesive all over the tape) and make it stickier.